27rg5/Neural-Machine-Translation/readme.md

 # Neural Machine Translation

-This is a repository for my project, wherein I converted **Hebrew to English** using Deep Learning.
+This is a repository for my project, wherein I **converted Hebrew to English using Deep Learning**.

 The dataset used for the project is the one present on this website - [http://www.manythings.org/anki/](http://www.manythings.org/anki/).
 It has also been uploaded to this repository.